 Having training is important, but nothing takes the place of practical experience.
 Like any career or hobby, it is difficult to fully apply the knowledge until you have experience with real projects.
 That’s projects, plural.

 Love this post?
 Meet the Author.

 Mary S. is an advocate for missing, murdered, wrongfully convicted, and juvenile justice.
-A founding member Uncovered community Mary has recently been pursuing a certificate through the Genealogy Studies Program at Boston University.
-Looking to put her amazing skills to use Mary is an active case researcher in the Uncovered Community.
+A founding member of the Uncovered community, Mary has recently been pursuing a certificate through the Genealogy Studies Program at Boston University with a plan to put her amazing skills to use with unsolved cases.